brenininho/Django-challenge-001/README.md

 Objective:
 -
-- This project has the objective of improve my abilities using api rest framework
+- This project/challenge has the purpose of improve my abilities using Django Rest Framework.
+Implementing my knowledge in API.

 Installation:
 -